Comprehensive yet Focused

 All our advertising and public relations students in the Stan Richards School of Advertising & Public Relations (SRS) take courses that prepare them to tackle the challenges presented in this evolving environment.
 To accomplish this, the SRS curriculum incorporates broad exposure to the following required courses beyond an introductory, overview course: creative strategy, media, research, management/strategy, ethics and law, and a capstone campaigns course.
 Integrated into this core curriculum is coverage of promotional events, big data, social media, digital media and analytics, KPIs (key performance indicators) and a dynamic range of other topics.

-In addition, the SRS offers students an opportunity to delve deeper into media and creative through our acclaimed Texas Media and Analytics and Texas Creative sequences.
+In addition, the SRS offers students an opportunity to delve deeper into media and creative through our acclaimed Texas Media and Analytics, Texas Creative and Texas Immersive sequences.
 These specialized sequences are only open to a small percentage of our students by competitive application at the beginning of their junior year.

 The advertising and public relations course catalog gives students the opportunity to build their own specializations outside the required coursework, and sequences with classes focusing on topics such as New Media Entrepreneurship, Black Music and the Media, Sports Contract Negotiation Techniques, Advanced Issues in Multicultural Markets, Psychology of Video Game Advertising and many more.